 I absolutely adore pumpkin cookies.
 Actually, I think they are my favorite kind of cookie.
 Except when I make mine I put chocolate chips in them and they really make the difference.
 The frosting on these looks really good too.
 I might have to give it a try sometime.
 I think it’s interesting how you can put pumpkin in something sweet like a cookie or a doughnut but you can also put it in something savory like soup or pasta.
 Pumpkin really is a very versatile vegetable.
 Actually, some people argue that pumpkin is a fruit.
 What do you think?
 Fruit or Vegetable?

 4. No Bake Pumpkin Pie Balls – Evolving Table

 Oat Flour – Almond Flour – Maple Syrup – Pumpkin Puree – Cinnamon – Pumpkin Pie Spice – Coconut Sugar

 5. Pumpkin Pasta – Vnutrition and Wellness

 At first, I was a little confused I thought this was a recipe to make your pasta with pumpkin in it.
 Oh, I was wrong again.
 It’s really just regular pasta with a delicious pumpkin flavored sauce.
 Make sure you read the ingredients on the box because regular pasta is made with eggs.
 I’m sure you probably already buy vegan pasta all the time.
 The second secret to this sauce is the coconut milk, it make it’s so creamy and delicious.
-If you have leftover sauce you can use it in other recipes too.
-It is a great sauce for a vegan mac and cheese too.
+If you have left over sauce you can use it in other recipes too.
+It is a great sauce for vegan mac and cheese too.

 6. Chocolate Chip Pumpkin Pancakes – The Pretty Bee